Matthew Perry’s ex-fiancee says Friends star had a ‘profound impact’ on her

 Seven months later, it was reported the pair had broken up.

-In one excerpt of Friends, Lovers, and the Big Terrible Thing, Perry expressed his regret over their relationship ending.
+In his memoir, entitled Friends, Lovers, and the Big Terrible Thing, Perry expressed his regret over their relationship ending.

 They were in a relationship before Perry appeared on the post-Super Bowl episode of Friends, with Roberts playing the role of Chandler’s childhood friend Susie Moss.